Is it a good idea to pay off a loan early?

 5 min read

-While you can choose to pay off a loan early, you’re likely to face an early repayment charge (ERC) for doing so.
-Here’s our guide to early loan repayments and what you’ll need to consider...
+If you choose to pay off a loan early, you could save money on interest charges but you mayface an early repayment charge (ERC).
+Here’s our guide to early loan repayments and what you’ll need to consider.

 Key takeaways

-• You can make early loan repayments to save on interest, but be aware of potential penalty charges
+• You can make early loan repayments to save on interest

 • ERCs are penalty fees for paying off a loan before the agreed term ends, these apply to personal loans and mortgages